-->

 SOMMERHAUS

-Arno Beck, Tiziana Jill Beck, Stefanie Brehm, Johannes Brus, Felix Contzen, Hildegard Elma, Pia Ferm, Jaime Gajardo, Lukas Glinkowski, Lea Grebe , Julia Gruner, Gudrun Kemsa, Claudia Mann, Achim Mohné, Victoria Pidust, Regine Schumann, David Benedikt Wirth, Francis Zeischegg
+Arno Beck, Tiziana Jill Beck, Stefanie Brehm, Johannes Brus, Felix Contzen, Hildegard Elma, Pia Ferm, Jaime Gajardo, Lukas Glinkowski, Julia Gruner, Gudrun Kemsa, Claudia Mann, Achim Mohné, Victoria Pidust, Regine Schumann, David Benedikt Wirth, Francis Zeischegg

 OOO | Out Of Office x Gallery Weekend Berlin 2023